kite-sdk/kite-examples/logging/README.md

 mvn package
 ```

-This creates a single JAR with all the dependencies inside for convenience.

 The log data ends up in a dataset named "events".
 Before running the logger we need
 to create the dataset on the filesystem with the following command: